Bedrock-OSS/bedrock-wiki/docs/commands/block-entities.md

 ## Saving & Loading MBE

-1. To save run:
+1. To save, run:
     - `/execute as @e [type=armor_stand, name=Grumm, c=1] at @s run structure save MBE ~~~ ~~~`

-2. To load run:
+2. To load, run:
     - `/structure load MBE <coordinates>`

-> Note: structure name `MBE` can be changed to your preference.
+> Note: Structure name `MBE` can be changed to your preference.